Soccer Roster Template

 The lineup sheet was designed to be as flexible and easy to customize as possible.
 You can define your own system of play and name the positions whatever you want.
 Still, make sure to follow the instructions within the spreadsheet when setting up the lineup sheet, especially if you need to change the number of players.
 After you set it up the first time, creating a lineup for a game just involves selecting names from drop down boxes for each position.

 When you come up with a particularly good lineup, you can create a copy of that sheet for reference later.

 The game stats sheet is something I just started using more recently.
 In AYSO, the center referee marks who is scoring the goals, but that information doesn't get passed back to the coaches, so the coaches need a way to track this for themselves.
 The printable lineup card on AYSO.org is also very useful (see the link below).

 Soccer Resources for Coaches and Team Managers

-- Coach Resources for AYSO at ayso.org - Includes an official printable line-up card that you can edit on your computer (an editable PDF file).
+- AYSO Printable Line-Up Card at aysostore.com - An official line-up card that you can edit on your computer (an editable PDF file).
 This definitely beats having to fill the forms out by hand for every game.
 Not only that, but the sheet creates 4 copies of the lineup form, so you can keep a copy and give a copy to your assistant coach for keeping track of goals.